mahdi12167/libmini/libmini/qtviewer/README.txt

 * The full-resolution display of a layer can be toggled.
 ** The full-resolution display is also toggled by right double-clicking on it in the 3D view.
-* Multiple selected images can be resampled to a produce a tileset.
+* Multiple selected images can be resampled to a produce a compressed tileset.
 ** A tileset is displayed in full 3D.
 ** Its appearance takes both selected color and dem layers into account.
 ** At least a single dem layer must be selected.